SSAE 18 Soc 1, Type II

 SOC reports consider controls at a service organization relevant to user entities’ internal control over financial reporting.
-SOC reports are prepared in accordance with Statement on Standards for Attestation Engagements (SSAE) No. 16, which reports on controls at service organizations like KeyInfo, and are specifically intended to meet the needs of client’s management and their auditors as they evaluate our controls on financial statement assertions.
+SOC reports are prepared in accordance with Statement on Standards for Attestation Engagements (SSAE) No. 18, which reports on controls at service organizations like KeyInfo, and are specifically intended to meet the needs of client’s management and their auditors as they evaluate our controls on financial statement assertions.
 These reports are an important evaluation when clients need to consider financial reporting compliance laws and regulations such as the Sarbanes-Oxley Act.
-KeyInfo’s independent auditor’s SSAE No. 16 Soc 1 Report for data center and cloud services was prepared in accordance with the AICPA SSAE No. 16 and IAASB ISAE 3402 Standards and is available for review.
+KeyInfo’s independent auditor’s SSAE No. 18 Soc 1, Type 2 Report and SSAE No. 18 SOC 2, Type 2 Report for data center and cloud services was prepared in accordance with the AICPA SSAE No. 18 and IAASB ISAE 3402 Standards.
 Please contact us for more information.

 A growing number of healthcare organizations and their patients rely on KeyInfo’s KeyCloud services to process, store, and transmit protected health information under the HIPAA compliance guidelines.